On minimally tough chordal graphs: Preliminaries

-\begin{theorem}[F\"{o}ldes and Hammer~\cite{article:split_characterization}] A graph is a split graph if and only if it is $(C_4, C_5, 2K_2)$-free, i.e., if it does not contain a cycle of length 4, a cycle of length 5, and a pair of independent edges as induced subgraphs. \end{theorem}

-We now introduce the notions of moplexes and moplicial vertices, which will be crucial for our approach.
+We now introduce the notions of moplexes and moplicial vertices, which are crucial for our approach.

 \begin{definition} In a graph $G$, a set of vertices $M \subseteq V(G)$ is a \emph{module} if each vertex $v \in V(G) \setminus M$ is either adjacent to every vertex in $M$ or not adjacent to any vertex in $M$.
 A \emph{clique module} is a module that is a clique.
-A \emph{moplex} in a graph $G$ is an inclusion-maximal clique module whose open neighborhood is either empty or is a minimal separator in $G$.
-A vertex that belongs to a moplex is said to be \emph{moplicial}. \end{definition}
+A \emph{moplex} in a graph $G$ is an inclusion-wise maximal clique module whose open neighborhood is either empty or a minimal separator in $G$.
+A vertex belonging to a moplex is said to be \emph{moplicial}. \end{definition}

-By the following characterization of chordal graphs, it is not difficult to see that in a chordal graph every moplicial vertex is simplicial.